Compositeness of near-threshold $s$-wave resonances: Summary

 This work holds significant implications for the analysis of exotic hadrons.
-While many near-threshold exotic hadrons are observed~\cite{Hosaka:2016pey,Guo:2017jvc,Brambilla:2019esw}, being near the threshold does not immediately lead to their molecule nature.
-For example, our findings indicate small $K^{-}\Lambda$ compositeness of $\Xi(1620)$ above the $K^{-}\Lambda$ threshold, aligning with the small compositeness $|g_{K^{-}\Lambda}^{2}dG/dE|=0.162$ found in Ref.~\cite{Sarti:2023wlg}.\footnote{We note that the extension of the present scheme to the coupled-channel case should be considered for more quantitative assessments.} Moreover, our interpretation scheme can be applied to any states with complex compositeness.
-For instance, we find $\mathcal{X}=0.86$, $\mathcal{Y}=0.01$, and $\mathcal{Z}=0.13$ for $f_{0}(980)$ based on the compositeness $X_{\bar{K}K}=0.87-0.04i$ reported in Ref.~\cite{Sekihara:2014kya}, indicating the $\bar{K}K$ molecule dominance of $f_{0}(980)$.
+While many near-threshold exotic hadrons are observed~\cite{Hosaka:2016pey,Guo:2017jvc,Brambilla:2019esw}, being near the threshold does not immediately lead to their molecular nature.
+In fact, in the application to hadron resonances in Sec.~\ref{sec:apply}, $\Lambda(1405)$, which is mostly classified as a quasibound state, tends to be composite dominant, whereas $a_{0}(980)$, classified as a resonance, tends to be elementary dominant.
+This viewpoint may also be useful for other near-threshold exotic candidates.
+For example, our findings indicate small $K^{-}\Lambda$ compositeness of $\Xi(1620)$ above the $K^{-}\Lambda$ threshold, aligning with the small compositeness $|g_{K^{-}\Lambda}^{2}dG/dE|=0.162$ found in Ref.~\cite{Sarti:2023wlg}.\footnote{We note that the extension of the present scheme to the coupled-channel case should be considered for more quantitative assessments.} More generally, as demonstrated in Sec.~\ref{sec:apply}, the present interpretation scheme can be applied to complex compositeness evaluated in other formulations.
 In this way, our interpretation scheme for the complex compositeness will be a powerful tool for elucidating the internal structure of exotic hadrons.